jzhoubu/vsearch/README.md

 ## 🎮 Inference

+For dense retrieval (DPR) inference, please see our detailed documentation [here](examples/dense_inference/README.md).

+---

+For semi-parametric retrieval (SVDR) inference, see below:

 ### 1. Build a Binary Token Index
 To construct a binary token index for text corpus:
 ```bash